me176c-dev/android_device_asus_K013/firmware/README.md

 See the [microcode README](microcode/README) for usage instructions.

+### Fingerprint
+Google Play certification verifies that the build fingerprint matches one on Google's servers.
+This is not the case for the build fingerprint of the custom ROM.
+As such, the device will appear as uncertified.

+`fingerprint` contains source code for a flashable ZIP package that changes the build fingerprint to the one from the ASUS stock ROM, making the device appear as certified (assuming it is not rooted).
+It is available in the releases or can be built by running its `build.sh` script.

 ### Also see
 - [Dependencies in "Porting - Using linux-me176c in other distributions"](https://github.com/me176c-dev/linux-me176c/blob/master/porting.md#dependencies)